pacozaa/LLM-Workflow-Example/QUICKSTART.md

 If you encounter issues:
 1. Check the troubleshooting section above
 2. Review application logs in the terminal
-3. Check Docker logs: `docker-compose logs`
+3. Check Docker logs: `docker compose logs`
 4. Review the README.md and ARCHITECTURE.md files